 FEBRUARY IS BLACK HISTORY MONTH

 In 1926 African American Scholar Dr. Carter Godwin Woodson created Negro History Week.
 Dr. Woodson, considered by many to be the "Father of Black History", chose the second week of February because of the birthdays of Frederick Douglass and Abraham Lincoln.
 The celebration of Negro History Week continued until the early 1960's, when the word "negro" was replaced with "black".
 In 1976, Black History Month expanded and became the celebration that we know today as Black History Month.
-The purpose of this month is to recognize the contributions of Black Americans and develop a better understanding of the diversity of the Black experience.

 In December of 1995, the Parliament of Canada recognized February as Black History Month following a motion introduced by the first African Canadian woman elected to Parliament, Jean Augustine.
 The presence of peoples of African descent in Canada dates back farther than Samuel de Champlain's (a French explorer and navigator in early 1600's) first voyage down the St. Lawrence River.